dd9jn/rfc4880bis/crypto-refresh.md

 The OCB algorithm can only use block ciphers with 16-octet blocks.
 The initialization vector is 15 octets long.
 OCB authentication tags are 16 octets long.

-The nonce for OCB mode is computed by the exclusive-oring of the initialization vector as a 15-octet, big endian value, against the chunk index.

 # Radix-64 Conversions